albe2669/dotfiles/docs/install.md

 > I wrote this guide entirely from memory.
 It will be updated at some point when i have to redo the install.
 Feel free to contact me if something seems wrong or if you need support

 ## Prep
 Change user names and other configs in `variables.nix` to suit you.
-Then make sure you've created a host by following the [adding hosts guide](./add-hosts.md)
+Then make sure you've created a host by following the [adding hosts guide](./add-hosts.md).

+Make note of the `initalPassword` setting, this will also be the `sudo` password in the install environment.

 ## ISO
 To install first get your hands on an ISO file that contains the right host.